mustafacinar/mustafacinar/README.md

 -->
 Here are some ideas to get you started:

-### I’m currently working on 👋
+## 💼 Job

-- 🔭 Doktar Digital Agriculture Solutions
+I'm working as a Software Engineer in [Doktar Digital Agriculture Solutions](https://doktar.com)

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...